itsakmak/envrio_databases/README.md

 **Module Name: schemas**
 <br>
-**Version: 1.0.0**
+**Version: 1.0.1**

-Validates the data type before they are used by crud methods.
+Validates the data type before they are used by CRUD module methods creating classes inheriting from pydantic basemodel class.

 **Module Name: crud**
 <br>